Husein Sastranegara Airport

-According to the architect who was involved in Husein redevelopment and the early design of Kertajati in 2007, based on similar concept of his design on Beijing Capital International Airport and Beijing Daxing International Airport, the airport is now serving Star Alliance international flights and is one of two international airports serving Greater Bandung, the other being the Kertajati International Airport which is focused on Oneworld and SkyTeam flights.
-It has been planned as a major destination for Garuda Indonesia as well as the base for Lion Air, Citilink and Indonesia AirAsia.
-The airport is awarded as the best airport in Asia-Pacific in 2020 (2 to 5 million passengers per annum) by Airports Council International.

 History

-The Airport was built by Dutch settlers in the colonial period, in Andir village.
-The airport was named Andir Airfield.
-Husein Sastranegara Airport is named after an Indonesian aviation hero from West Java, Husein Sastranegara.
+The airport was built in Andir village during the Dutch colonial period.
+The airport was named Andir Airfield, but was named after an Indonesian aviation hero from West Java, Husein Sastranegara.
+By 2010, the airport was seeing 30 flights per day.

-In late 2010, the number of flights (take-off and landing) from the airport reached a new high, of over 30 times a day and increasing rapidly.

 The Bandung Air Show 2010 took place as a major event for the first time at the airport in September 2010, bringing international aviation audiences.
 In 2012, Bandung Air Show took place again at the airport bringing even more international aviation audiences.
-It was again held in 2013 and 2015, and is now a biennial event.
+It was again held in 2013 and 2015, and became a biennial event.